 If you’re fancying the cultural and historical richness of Tulum, a delightful change in scenery is awaiting you.
 Valladolid is a town around 70 miles inland from Tulum, where you will find a colorful respite from the hustle and bustle of the big city.

-The town is famous for its preservation of the Spanish colonial era’s mark on the region.
+In the heart of the Yucatan Peninsula, the town is famous for its preservation of the Spanish colonial era’s mark on the region.
 It is small and colorful, with all the monuments built by the Spanish conquerors standing just as they were in 1543.

 These include The Cathedral of San Gervacio, which was rebuilt in 1706 after its destruction the previous year and is a marvelous display of baroque architecture; and the 16th-century Convent of San Bernardino of Siena, with an ornate wooden altarpiece.